-- [1] DirectedFeature can only be applied to behavioral features, or to properties that do not have FlowProperty applied, including on subsetted or redefined features. - [2] A non-provided operation cannot be associated with a behavior as its method.
+- [1] DirectedFeature shall only be applied to behavioral features, or to properties that do not have FlowProperty applied, including on subsetted or redefined features. - [2] A non-provided operation shall not be associated with a behavior as its method.

 9.3.2.5 FeatureDirection